 Even the especially controversial practice of “signature strikes” does not appear to be completely off-the-table.
 Mr. Obama said that drone strikes will continue in Afghanistan against Al-Qaeda members and “against forces massing to support attacks on coalitions forces,” a sentence with a broad interpretation.

 So what would an end to the War on Terror look like?
 Is it simply a defensive rather than offensive posture in combating terrorism?
-Can the gloves be put back on, to reverse Cofer Black’s—the CIA’s counterterrorism chief throughout the War—infamous statement in front of Congress after 9/11?
+Can the gloves be put back on, to reverse Cofer Black’s—the CIA’s counterterrorism chief during 9/11—infamous statement in front of Congress after the 2001 attacks.
 The United States has invested unthinkable amounts of time, money and resources into reshaping it’s security establishment to face the threat of terrorism.
 This has also meant a vast expansion in vested interests that will be extremely difficult to upend.
 Power is easily given, but hard to take away.

 Yet President Obama is right to fear a perpetual war and the toll it will take on America and the world, if it has not already.
 No one should envy the tough decisions that have to be made.
 One thing is clear, however, this war is not ending anytime soon.